cvbrandoe/REDEN/README.md

 -outDir\=dir (optional): name of the folder where REDEN will output files: the annotated XML-TEI and other files which provide execution information

 Besides, REDEN can extract information from a Linked Data sets thanks to URIs encoded within the TEI then it outputs a JSON data which can loaded in an specific purpose Web-based application in order to visualize these data in several ways, so far Web maps and gallery of author pics.
-You can find below the program argument to do so, please note that the TEI should contain already URIs for every named-entity:
+You can find below the program argument to do so, please note that the TEI should contain already URIs for every named-entity in the ref attribute of the persName tag (or any other configurable in the properties file) :

 config-file.properties tei-fileName-withURIs.xml -produceData4Visu=output.json -propsFile=<config_ld_properties>

 -produceData4Visu=output.json (optional): name of the output JSON file

 -propsFile=<config_ld_properties> (optional): name of the properties file containing the name of the properties concerned by the extraction, for an example, see the files config/latlong.properties or config/authors.properties

+In the config-file.properties, the parameter addScores must be set to false.

 ###### How to cite this work